tytydraco/yessleep/out/The_Procedure.md

 “Oh, that’s unfortunate.
 He was probably seeing another patient.
 I’ll make sure he visits you and answers all of your questions beforehand.
 In the meantime, I’ll need you to change into a hospital gown.”
 I followed her to a changing room.
 The room was small and dimly lit with a single, overhead bulb.
 Lockers lined each wall as I threw off my shirt, bra, jeans, and shoes.
 I slipped the massive hospital gown over my head.
 I met the nurse outside the door, who was now surrounded with four other nurses, two at each side, to lead me to the procedure room.
 I followed them closely, rounding corners and walking down long hallways.
 I didn’t see any other patients, or any other staff members.
 My chest felt heavy.

 “I still haven’t talked to any doctors yet, I have some concerns.”
 I said aloud.
+I was ignored.
+The silence was palpable.

 Just then, we rounded the corner into a massive room.
 Numerous, unfamiliar instruments were strung about.
 Large cylindrical drums were suspended from the ceiling.
 Futuristic looking computers were sprawled across the room.
 A man, maybe late thirties, stood in the middle of the room.
 His heavy black beard raised as he smiled warmly, his white lab coat pristine.